 Diagnostic Radiology Residency (Arizona)

-The four-year Diagnostic Radiology Residency at Mayo Clinic in Arizona provides clinical training in a dynamic department where faculty members are passionate and recognized for teaching.
-You learn radiology working side by side with outstanding clinicians, allied health staff and management professionals.
+The four-year Diagnostic Radiology Residency at Mayo Clinic in Phoenix/Scottsdale, Arizona, provides clinical training in a dynamic department where faculty members are passionate and recognized for teaching.
+Residents learn radiology working side by side with outstanding clinicians, allied health staff and management professionals.

 These special features of the program include hands-on ''business of radiology'' training achieved via integration of each resident at the outset of training into an operational team focused on delivering high-quality subspecialized care with monitoring of financial and productivity metrics.

-When you successfully complete the program, you will be a highly qualified radiologist ready for the demands of a subspecialty fellowship, private practice or academic practice.
+Upon successful completion of the program, trainees will have become highly qualified radiologists ready for the demands of a subspecialty fellowship, private practice or academic practice.
 In accordance with requirements submitted by the American Board of Radiology (ABR) for board eligibility, Mayo requires successful completion of a clinical year prior to commencing its four-year Diagnostic Radiology Residency.
 The program gives applicants full flexibility in choosing the location and focus of that clinical year.

 All applicants to this program apply through the Electronic Residency Application Service (ERAS).
 All prospective applicants match for a residency position at Mayo Clinic through the National Resident Matching Program (NRMP).
 No appointments are made outside the NRMP.

-The Residency Review Committee for Diagnostic Radiology fully accredits the Diagnostic Radiology Residency at Mayo Clinic in Arizona.
+The Residency Review Committee (RRC) for Diagnostic Radiology fully accredits the Diagnostic Radiology Residency at Mayo Clinic in Phoenix/Scottsdale, Arizona.
+This residency also has been designated by the RRC as qualified to offer ESIR training.

 Residents are required to pass their diagnostic radiology core exam in their third year of training.
 Resident graduates are then eligible for their diagnostic radiology certifying exam approximately 15 months after completion of training.

-The Department of Radiology at Mayo Clinic in Arizona has extensive experience in radiology education, previously training nine radiology fellows a year in the Advanced Radiology Fellowship, which began in 2000.
+Mayo Clinic's Department of Radiology in Arizona has extensive experience in radiology education, previously training nine radiology fellows a year in the Advanced Radiology Fellowship, which began in 2000.
 Development of the Diagnostic Radiology Residency represents an evolution to allow for a more integrated training experience.